thomasjankovic/pom/README.md

 - [X] Look into difference between time and datetime libraries.
 Should probably stick to just one.
 They seem suited to these particular use cases.
 - [X] Recieve command line input for work session length and break length.
 - [X] Custom alert icons.
+- [ ] Specify reqs and use virtual environment.
+- [ ] Child process that runs timer so terminal is freed up.
 - [ ] 5 more minutes button.
 - [ ] Pause button?